LLyaudet/transliteration_profile_iconv/README.txt

 Hence, transliteration_profile_iconv defines a "transliteration profile" as a mathematical function that maps an element of a set of tuples of octets to an element of another set of tuples of octets.
+(It maps a tuple of octets to another tuple of octets, but don't forget that not all tuples, even of some small fixed/bounded length, are required to be in the domain of the mapping).
 The lengths of the tuples are assumed to be small
 (but the limit is the memory of the computer and/or limits given by the OS).
 We have the following additional assumption that no input tuple is a prefix of another input tuple.